A robot was scheduled to argue in court, then came the jail threats

 A British man who planned to have a "robot lawyer" help a defendant fight a traffic ticket has dropped the effort after receiving threats of possible prosecution and jail time.

 Here's how it was supposed to work: The person challenging a speeding ticket would wear smart glasses that both record court proceedings and dictate responses into the defendant's ear from a small speaker.
-The system was powered by a few leading AI text generators, including ChatGPT and DaVinci.
+The system relied on a few leading AI text generators, including ChatGPT and DaVinci.

 The first-ever AI-powered legal defense was set to take place in California on Feb.
 22, but not anymore.